syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 ## Creating Vue application using Vue CLI

-The easiest way to create a Vue application is to use the [`Vue CLI`](https://github.com/vuejs/vue-cli).Vue CLI versions above [`4.5.0`](https://v3.vuejs.org/guide/migration/introduction.html#vue-cli) is mandatory for creating applications using Vue 3.We can use the following command to uninstall older versions of the Vue CLI if we already have them.
+The easiest way to create a Vue application is to use the [`Vue CLI`](https://github.com/vuejs/vue-cli).
+Vue CLI versions above [`4.5.0`](https://v3.vuejs.org/guide/migration/introduction.html#vue-cli) are mandatory for creating applications using Vue 3.
+Use the following command to uninstall older versions of the Vue CLI.

 ```bash
 npm uninstall vue-cli -g